googleapis/google-auth-library-java/README.md

 generating a credential configuration file with the gcloud CLI.

 #### Using a custom supplier with AWS
-A custom implementation of AWSSecurityCredentialsSupplier can be used while building AWSCredentials to supply AWS security credentials which can be exchanged for a GCP access token.
+A custom implementation of AwsSecurityCredentialsSupplier can be provided when initializing AwsCredentials.
+If provided, the AwsCredentials instance will defer to the supplier to retrieve AWS security credentials to exchange for a GCP access token.

 ```java
 class AwsSupplier implements AwsSecurityCredentialsSupplier {